Name: Maribor Liberation Monument (Spomenik NOB), aka: 'Kodžak'

 World War II

 Just before the Axis invasion of the Kingdom of Yugoslavia in 1941, the city of Maribor (then known as its German name 'Marburg'), situated right on the Kingdom's northern border, was directly adjacent to the border of the expanding Greater German territory.
 In addition, during this time, there was also a remnant ethnic-German population in Maribor (roughly 25%), who remained in the city after the fall of the Austro-Hungarian Empire in 1918, even despite Slovene efforts of mandatory cultural assimilation.
 After the Axis invasion in April of 1941, Germany annexed Maribor and the surrounding Lower Styrian region into the Greater German Reich.
 Upon this annexation, immediate plans were made by Nazi Germany to re-Germanize the city, which included not only pushing out and marginalizing the Slovene population and culture, but also the mass arrests of local Slovenes and importation of ethnic Germans to the city.
 In fact, portraying Maribor as a Germanized city was so important for Germany that it was the only city in the occupied Kingdom of Yugoslavia that was personally visited by Hitler himself during the war (Photo 1).
-This oppression and ethnic-cleansing of Maribor was naturally met with intense anger and hostility from Slovenes around the region.
+This oppression and ethnic-cleansing of Maribor were naturally met with intense anger and hostility from Slovenes around the region.
 As a result, many Slovenes began to organize and coordinate uprising groups to fight against these aggressions, most notably the Liberation Front and the communist Partisan resistance movement.
 The Maribor Partisan's first act of uprising was on April 29th, 1941, when they destroyed two German military vehicles with explosives in a city center alleyway.
 This symbolically occurred just three days after Hilter's visit to the city.
 These movements were both particularly strong in Slovenia as the Slovene culture and identity itself was being threatened with elimination in all parts of the country by not only the Germans, but also by the Italians in the west and the Hungarians in the eastern parts of Slovenia (see Figure 1).

 Photo 1: Hitler visiting Maribor in his only trip to the Yugoslav region during the war, April 26th, 1941.